w3c/wai-develop-training/_accessibility-training/index.md

 -   [**Accessibility Topics**]({% link _accessibility-training/topics.md %}) - provides descriptions and
     resources for topics that can be covered in presentations and training, including:
-    -   Introducing accessibility
+    -   Introducing accessibility (4 topics)
-    -   Guidelines and techniques
+    -   Guidelines and techniques (6 topics)
-    -   Managing accessibility
+    -   Managing accessibility (6 topics)
-    -   Evaluating accessibility
+    -   Evaluating accessibility (2 topics)
 -   [**Presentation Outlines**]({% link _accessibility-training/presentation-outlines.md %}) - example
     outlines of presentations that combine some of the Topics:
-    -   Introducing web accessibility
+    -   Introducing web accessibility (20 minutes for any audience)
-    -   Promoting web accessibility
+    -   Promoting web accessibility (10 minutes for senior management)
-    -   Using an accessible web
+    -   Using an accessible web (1 hour for people with accessibility needs)
-    -   Accessible web design
+    -   Accessible web design (2 hour lecture as part of a web design course)
 -   [**Workshop Outline**]({% link _accessibility-training/workshop-outline.md %}) - an example outline for:
     -   Three-day hands-on web accessibility training workshop for:
-        -   Website developers and application programmers
+        -   Website developers and application programmers (all 3 days)
-        -   Web content authors and visual designers
+        -   Web content authors and visual designers (days 1 & 2 only)
-        -   Managers and decision-makers
+        -   Managers and decision-makers (day 1 only)

 Notes:
 ------